 Sign up to receive our regular news and events announcements – we send about one newsletter per month.

-Ingrid Laguna is a dynamic and engaging author, teacher and Education Advisor for the Melbourne Writers Festival.
-Her work has been published internationally and her fourth book, Bailey Finch Takes a Stand (middle-grade) is coming soon.
+Ingrid Laguna is a dynamic and engaging author and teacher.
+Her work has been published internationally and her fifth book, Kit and Arlo Find a Way (Teaching Consent to 8-12-year-olds), co-created with Vanessa Hamilton, is out 1 June.
 She has written for numerous publications including The Monthly, The Age, Magpies Magazine and the AEU magazine.

 I was born in Darlinghurst, Sydney.